Naveen-DevOps-IT/terraform-aws-3tierproject-module/README.md

 note - add variable.tf file in the root module and edit the main.tf by creating few requried variables and declare this variables in the varaible.tf file.

------>In v1.1.0, vaiable.tf file going to added in the root module
+----->In v1.1.0, vaiable.tf file to be added in root module